MicrosoftDocs/appcenter-docs/docs/test-cloud/getting-started.md

 All test assets and operations are within the context of an app.
 Create the app project to be tested.

 ## 4. Review the core concepts
 Understanding the core concepts of the test service improve ease of use, navigation, and communications with support.
-It is recommended to become familiar with [these concepts](~/test-cloud/core-concepts.md) before running your first tests.
+See [Test core concepts](~/test-cloud/core-concepts.md) before running your first tests.

 ## 5. Make sure your tests run locally on a physical device
 App Center Test only uses physical devices for testing, not emulators or simulators.
-For Android developers, this usually doesn't make too much of a difference, since an APK targeting an emulator is usually valid for targeting an equivalent real Android device.
+For Android developers, this might not make a difference, since an APK targeting an emulator is usually valid for targeting an equivalent real Android device.

 For iOS developers, however, it can be more challenging:
-- Apps built for iOS devices and simulators are not cross-compatible due to different processor architectures.
+- Apps built for iOS devices and simulators aren't cross-compatible because of different processor architectures.
-- Apps built for iOS devices MUST be provisioned using Apple's signing process. iOS provisioning can be difficult to set up initially, as well as update when profiles expire or require modification.
+- Apps built for iOS devices MUST be provisioned using Apple's signing process. iOS provisioning can be difficult to set up initially, and update later when profiles expire or require modification.
 - Some testing frameworks, like Xamarin.UITest & Calabash, are explicitly incompatible with publishing iOS apps to the App Store.
 This is because they add assemblies to the IPA that should only be present during development.
-- The 1st time you test on a physical iOS device, you'll have to **Enable UIAutomation** in the device settings.
+- The first time you test on a physical iOS device, you'll have to **Enable UIAutomation** in the device settings.

 It's possible, but not advised, to skip this step.
 It's much more difficult to diagnose issues running in App Center if the app has unresolved local testing issues.